acidburn0zzz/securitylist/README.md

 * Enrichment of the data (additional links, etc.)
 * RESERVED CVE identifiers that are public from trusted sources but not yet in the NVD database ("STATE": "RESERVED")

-Additional sources of security data that lack CVE identifiers or have incomplete coverage will also be added.
+Additional sources of security data that lack security identifiers or have incomplete coverage will also be added.